Celebrating and promoting the best in UK prisons, probation and youth justice

-COMMENDEE 2019-20: Heather is a Band 5 Manager at HMP Whatton.
-She receives a Commendation for developing and delivering a raft of high quality autism-related initiatives, culminating in the prison’s accreditation by the National Autistic Society.
+COMMENDEE 2019-20: Heather’s Commendation is for her outstanding work, as a Band 5 Manager at HMP Whatton, in developing a raft of high-quality autism-related initiatives, culminating in the prison’s accreditation by the National Autistic Society.

 Heather’s initial nominator, and HMP Whatton’s Head of Offender Management, Howard Sandall, explains that for the last three years Whatton has been working to achieve National Autism Accreditation through the National Autistic Society.
 Heather played a key role as joint lead on the initiative, he explains, “and conducted her work in a pro-social way, involving autistic prisoners in steering group meetings as part of the decision-making process.”